WHAT WE'VE BEEN INVOLVED IN

 AEC’s association with UCOL began four years ago and Gill and Dave say they are more than satisfied with its outcomes in providing learning support in an industry ‘crying out’ for well-trained tradespeople.

 They are one of 21 businesses spanning from Whanganui to Horowhenua who train, in total, 44 apprentices in UCOL managed Trade apprenticeships.
 Businesses are presently entitled to apply for a government funded Apprenticeship Boost Scheme and many are training multiple apprentices in different years of their trade.
+With intakes in July and February, this NZ Certificate trade programme is eligible for fees-free study under the Targeted Training and Apprenticeships Fund until 31 December 2022.

 Bridge Works For Te-ahu A Turanga-manawatu Tararua Highway Alliance